Submissions

 Ngadan SD (2015) Local communities’ attitudes toward crocodiles and human-crocodile conflicts in Sarawak.
 Proceedings of the 17th Malaysian Forestry Conference, Kota Kinabalu, Sabah, Malaysia.
 Pp 515–523.

-In the initial submission, figures and tables should be placed at appropriate points in the text (preferably after the paragraph that contains its first mention in the text).
+In the initial submission and when submitting a revised manuscript, figures and tables should be placed at appropriate points in the text (preferably after the paragraph that contains its first mention in the text).
 Each figure and table should be numbered according to the order of appearance in the text, i.e., Fig. 1, Fig. 2, and Table 1, Table 2.
 All figures and tables should fit within the A4 size page format.
+If the full manuscript file exceeds 5MB, please insert the figure captions at the end of the text, after References, remove all images from the file and submit them individually in JPG (.jpg) or TIFF (.tif) format.

 Composite figures should be labelled alphabetically, according to the sequence of its arrangement.
 Text within figures (e.g., graphs) should be of reasonable size for ease of readability.
 Figure captions, table text and legends should be presented in 10 point.
 The table legends and figure captions should be standalone, i.e., should be understandable to someone who has not read the text.

-Figures should be embedded in the manuscript for the initial submission.
-When submitting a revised article, figures should be submitted individually in JPG (.jpg) or TIFF (.tif) format, with the minimum resolution of 300 dpi.
+Upon acceptance, the copy editor will request for figures to be submitted individually in JPG (.jpg) or TIFF (.tif) format, with the minimum resolution of 300 dpi.
 The editors reserve the right to request for unmodified or original images, and failure to provide these images could result in the rejection of a manuscript.

 The JTBC discourages authors from submitting tables and figures as supplementary data.
 As much as possible, key data should be presented within the main text.
 If it is necessary to provide large volumes of data as supplementary information, authors should deposit the data in a suitable public repository (e.g., Figshare) and cite the DOI accordingly.

-Manuscripts and the completed Manuscript Submission Form should be submitted via https://mc04.manuscriptcentral.com/jtbc or via email to the jtbc@ums.edu.my.
+Manuscripts and the completed Manuscript Submission Form should be submitted via the link on the Submissions page.
 All manuscripts are subjected to peer review by two independent reviewers.

 Manuscripts will be sent to the Managing Editor who will handle the peer-review process.
 The Managing Editor will make a provisional decision based on comments by the reviewers.
 The corresponding author will receive the provisional decision along with the reviewer comments.